home-assistant/developers.home-assistant/docs/add-ons/presentation.md

 Add-on security should be a matter of pride.
 You should strive for the highest level of security you can possibly attain.
 If your add-on has a lower security rating, then users will be less likely to trust it.

-Each addon starts with a base rating of 5, on a scale of 1 to 6.
+Each add-on starts with a base rating of 5, on a scale of 1 to 6.
 Depending on decisions made during development, you will be assigned a score based on certain actions.
-There are some actions which have additional consequences.
-These additional consequences appear in the Notes secton of the following table.
+There are some actions that have additional consequences.
+These additional consequences appear in the Notes section of the following table.

 | Action | Change | Notes |
 |---|---|---|